lstipakov/lstipakov-ruuvi.github.io/src/content/guide/getting-started/start.md

 ![](/assets/images/getting-started/rssi.jpg)
 By using nRF Master Control Panel app ([iOS](https://itunes.apple.com/us/app/nrf-master-control-panel-ble/id1054362403) | [Android](https://play.google.com/store/apps/details?id=no.nordicsemi.android.mcp)), you can see the device.
 No need to do this however, but sometimes it's handy.
 ![](/assets/images/getting-started/dfu.jpg)
 1. Check what ready-made example applications [we have to offer](/guide/getting-started/examples).
-We are coding all the time and selection will grow in the near future.
+We are coding all the time and the selection will grow in the near future.
-2. Open the mobile app on your phone and tap **DFU** icon.
+2. Open the nRF Toolbox mobile application and tap **DFU** (device firmware update) icon.
 3. Select **application file**.
 Correct file type is **Distribution package (ZIP)**.
 By default, the application tries to find the file from your Dropbox folder.
 If it's convenient for you, put it there and select it.
 4. Hit **Select device** button.
-The phone scans nearby Bluetooth Smart devices and **DfuTarg** will pop on your screen.
+The phone scans nearby Bluetooth Smart devices and **DfuTarg** will show up on your screen.
 Select it.
-5. Press **UPLOAD** and the magic happens!
+5. Press **UPLOAD** and the magic happens.

+The bootloader is a _"dual bank"_ bootloader.
+This means it's not possible to brick the device while updating the application code.

 ### Step 3: It's alive!